Sinorbis

 What kind of businesses should use WeChat marketing?

 Like creating a mobile responsive site, WeChat is an important channel for a Chinese mobile marketing strategy that covers the entire customer journey.
 While the app’s user base is demographically diverse, it’s particularly well-suited for businesses looking to target middle-class and affluent Chinese between 16-64 years old.
-According to Hootsuite/ We are Social, in 2020, WeChat has penetrated 78% of the market for this age bracket, second to Sina Weibo.
+According to Meltwater/ We are Social, in 2023, WeChat has penetrated 82% of the market for this age bracket.

 Mobile Commerce